 To learn more about Holy Orders (Ordination) to the various ranks, click: HERE

-To discuss ordination/vocations, please contact our pastor.
+To discuss ordination/vocations, please contact us!

 The Mystery of Holy Unction (or Anointing of the Sick), the sick or injured are anointed with holy oil, while the grace of the Holy Spirit is invoked on him or her, which heals sicknesses, both bodily and spiritual.
 The Sacrament is not only for the dying, but rather is for any who are sick, injured, or suffering, whether physically, mentally, emotionally, or spiritually.